Simone Kessler

 Publications (selection)

-- female follows form, Simone Kessler & Edward Beierle, self-published, ISBN 9783941722958.
+- female follows form, Simone Kessler & Edward Beierle, Selfpublishing, ISBN 9783941722958, 2019.

-Research project: Someone's Sensing
+Research project II: Someone's Sensing (Summer Term 2025)

 The artistic research Someone’s Sensing is a transcultural and interdisciplinary project that aims to shed light on more-than-human perspectives, explore interspecies communication, and encourage foster greater empathy for other forms of life.
 The project questions what lies beyond our human sensory experience and how we can approach the worlds of other living beings — even if they partially or entirely elude our perception.
 A close examination of the transformations humans impose on the material world, alongside the agency of non-human beings, ultimately also challenges the fundamental anthropocentric categories of knowledge—such as science—and their related power structures.